 Work closely with our elected Borough and County Council representatives.

 Among other things, the Parish Council each year sets, submits and receives a precept - this is the portion of a council tax bill which comes back - to fund the running and works that the Parish Council undertakes or that it is bound to provide.
 We are informed and consulted on planning issues specifically within the Parish but also on larger projects outside but which may affect the parish in some way.

 If you have any question that you feel the Parish Council maybe able to help with, please contact any of the councillors, the current list is below, contact the Clerk to Council, or come to the monthly meeting.

 Monday 4 Feb '19

 Monday 2 Sept '19

 Agenda will be posted on village notice boards at least 3 days prior to meeting.

-Annual Parish meeting will be held on Wednesday 16th May and the Finance meeting will be on 21 November.
+Annual Parish meeting will be held on Wednesday 10th April at 7.30pm and the Finance meeting has been postponed, and will be advised shortly.

-Sutton Bonington Parish Council equality & discimination policy can be viewed here:
+Sutton Bonington Parish Council equality & discrimination policy can be viewed here: